In this article

 Refine your lists — Segment and create lists of users with similar journey event histories.

-Each Iterable organization can track 25M journey events for free per year (approximately 2M journey events per month).
+Each Iterable organization can track 2M journey events per month.
 Please note that this limit is applied across all of the projects within your company's organization, not to each individual project.
-The retention period for journey events is three months (90 days).
+To purchase additional journey events beyond this tier, talk to your customer success manager.

 # Turning on/off event tracking for a journey